Benjamin Ricaud

 Associate Professor @ UiT, Norway.
-Graphs, data science, machine learning. benjamin.ricaud[at]uit.no
+Machine Learning, Generative AI, Graphs, data science. benjamin.ricaud[at]uit.no

 I am associate professor at UiT, The Arctic University of Norway, Tromsø, the northernmost university in the world.
 I was previously researcher at EPFL, Lausanne Switzerland.
-My research is at the intersection between Machine learning, Data Science, Network Science and Signal Processing.
+My research is now focused on Machine Learning, but I have been doing research in different fields: Data Science, Network Science, Signal Processing and Physics.
 I am a member of the machine learning group at UiT.
+I have a background in mathematical physics and my PhD (a long time ago!) was on Quantum Mechanics.

 [GSP1] David I Shuman, Benjamin Ricaud, and Pierre Vandergheynst.
 A windowed graph fourier transform.
 In Statistical Signal Processing Workshop (SSP), 2012 IEEE, pages 133–136.
 Ieee, 2012.